Viatris (VTRS)

 11. Balance Sheet Assessment

-Viatris reported $975.3 million of cash and $14.44 billion of debt on its balance sheet in the most recent quarter.
+Viatris reported $1.32 billion of cash and $14.41 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-We enjoyed seeing Viatris beat analysts’ revenue expectations this quarter.
-We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
-Overall, we think this was a solid quarter with some key areas of upside.
-The market seemed to be hoping for more, and the stock traded down 4.6% to $10.30 immediately following the results.
+We were impressed by how significantly Viatris blew past analysts’ revenue expectations this quarter.
+We were also glad its full-year revenue guidance exceeded Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed.
+Overall, this print was mixed.
+The stock remained flat at $15.93 immediately following the results.

 13. Is Now The Time To Buy Viatris?